-Circularity in Textiles: Sustainability Trends in the UK Textiles Industry
+Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 Circularity is the latest trend in textile sustainability.
+In this type of economy, items never become waste; they are reused, refurbished or involved in a recycling project.
 This paves the way for the textile industry to use this concept in their green initiative.
-VTT, one of Europe’s leading analysis organisations, published a trend report recently, describing circularity as a “megatrend’.
+VTT, one of Europe’s leading analysis organisations, published a trend report recently, describing being circular as a “megatrend’.
 It also discussed how companies from several industries were collaborating to advance sustainability.

 The EU also has a strategy for sustainable and circular textiles.
 The strategy urges every business to make the textiles it uses in their products ‘recyclable’ and ‘circular’.